open water swim event

 Rondje Pampus takes place on and around the unique Fort Island Pampus.
 Pampus (officially Fort aan het Pampus) is a fortress island in the part of the IJmeer that belongs to the municipality of Gooise Meren.
 The artificial island was built in 1887 as part of the Defence Line of Amsterdam to defend the channel Pampus against attacks from the Zuiderzee.

 Sunk into the island is the massive Fort on Pampus.
 Once built to defend the entrance to Amsterdam through the IJ, it is now an abandoned ruin.
 The fort stands on 4,000 piles 11 meters long, and the buildings are a combination of concrete and masonry bricks.
 The fort has an oval shape and the main building has two floors.

 The name Pampus is associated with 400 years of history.
 From impregnable shallows of the 17th century, where ships lay off Pampus, to figurehead of the 19th-century Defence Line of Amsterdam, to 21st-century UNESCO World Heritage Site!
 Learn more about the history of this special island on the Fort Island Pampus website.

-The 12th edition of Rondje Pampus took place on Saturday July 29, 2023.
-Over 400 participants swam 1, 2 or 3 laps around Fort Island Pampus in the Dutch IJsselmeer.
-In doing so, these open water swimmers not only delivered a special sporting achievement, but also contributed to Landschap Noord-Holland‘s research into the otter’s habitat in the Ilperveld area near Amsterdam.
+The 12th edition of the Round Pampus took place on Saturday, July 29, 2023.
+Over 400 participants swam 1, 2, or 3 laps around Fort Island Pampus in the IJsselmeer.
+With this, these open water swimmers not only delivered a remarkable athletic performance but also contributed to the research by Landschap Noord-Holland into the living habitat of the otter in the vicinity of the Ilperveld.

 Can’t participate in the Rondje Pampus swimming event, but still want to participate in an alternative way?
 Sign up for the virtual Rondje Pampus Challenge for free!